lemurs/guide2/Estimates.md

   * I want to write a message.
   * I want to edit my message.
   * I want to save my changes.
-3. Start with 2 or 3 and adjust as you measure your ability to make accurate estimates.
+3. __Accuracy Coefficients__ start with 2 or 3 and adjust as you measure your ability to make accurate estimates.